soedinglab/MMseqs2-App/README.md

 # download the uniclust sequence database
 ./examples/uniclust/setup.sh

 # start the server with docker-compose
 docker-compose up
 ```

+By default, the server will start on port 8877.
+You can edit the `.env` file in the `docker-compose` directory to change this port.

 Head over to the [Docker recipe readme](https://github.com/soedinglab/MMseqs2-App/blob/master/docker-compose/README.md) for more details on running your own server, including how to add your own sequence or profile databases.
 Take a look at the [API documentation](https://search.mmseqs.com/docs) to learn how to talk to the server backend.